Time-optimal neural feedback control of nilpotent systems as a binary classification problem: The Hermite Quadratic Form

 and so $\trace(L_{12}(J))=0$.
 Similarly, we compute $L_{ij}(J)$ for $i,j=1,2$, and we get the Hermite quadratic form of $J$, which is given by the matrix $\mathcal{H}(J)= .$ $\diamond$ \end{example} In practice, for a given value of $\bm x$, we use \texttt{Macaulay2} \cite{M2} to compute the dimension of the ideal $J$ and verify if it is zero.
 The Hermite quadratic form for parametric systems of polynomial equations has been studied in \cite{PhuocLeSafeyElDinHermiteMatrices}.
 Here, it is shown that for a given parameter, it is possible to obtain the Hermite quadratic of the associated polynomial system, as long as the denominator of the parameter-augmented Hermite quadratic form does not vanish.

-If the ideal $J$ of the polynomial system $\calF$ is zero-dimensional, the Hermite quadratic form $\mathcal{H}(J)$ can be used to count the number of real roots of $\calF$ as follows.
+If the ideal $J$ generated by $\bigl\{f_i\bigr\}_{i=1}^n$ in \eqref{F} is zero-dimensional, the Hermite quadratic form $\mathcal{H}(J)$ can be used to count the number of real roots of $\calF$ as follows.
 First, recall that the rank of the matrix $\calH(J)$, denoted $\Rank(\calH(J))$, is equal to the number of non-zero eigenvalues of $\calH(J)$ counted with multiplicity, and the \emph{signature}, denoted $\Sign(\calH(J))$, is the difference between the number of its positive and negative eigenvalues.
 Additionally, we denote by $\VV_{\RR}(J)$ and $\VV_{\CC}(J)$ the set of real and complex solutions of $\calF$, respectively.
-The following result, which is a special case of the one presented in \cite[Theorem 4.100]{AlgorithmsBasuPollackRoy}, establishes a link between the Hermite quadratic form $\calH(J)$ and the number of roots of $\calF$. \begin{proposition} Suppose the system of polynomial equation $\calF\subseteq R$ has finitely many solutions.
+The following result, which is a special case of the one presented in \cite[Theorem 4.100]{AlgorithmsBasuPollackRoy}, establishes a link between the Hermite quadratic form $\calH(J)$ and the number of roots of $\calF$. \begin{proposition} Suppose the system of polynomial equations $\bigl\{f_i\bigr\}_{i=1}^n$ in $R$ has finitely many solutions.
 Let $J=\langle f_i\colon i=1,\dots, n\rangle$, and $\mathcal{H}(J)$ be the Hermite quadratic form of $J$.
 Then,

 \end{proposition} \begin{remark} By Proposition \ref{RootCountResult}, the number of real roots of a polynomial system can be computed by counting the positive and negative real roots of the characteristic polynomial of the matrix $\mathcal{H}(J)$. \end{remark} \begin{example} In Example \ref{exampleH}, the signature of $\mathcal{H}(J)$ is determined by the sign of the eigenvalue $x_2^2-2x_1$.
 If $x_2^2-2x_1>0$, then both eigenvalues of $\mathcal{H}(J)$ are positive, meaning that the system of polynomial equations has two real solutions.
 If $x_2^2-2x_1=0$, then the system has only one real solution.
 If $x_2^2-2x_1<0$, then $\Sign(\mathcal{H}(J))=0$, and the system has no real solutions.
 These three cases are illustrated in Figure \ref{fig:sign} $\diamond$